thejaaxs/Development/README.md

   - Deploy a full-stack app.
   - Implement authentication.

-# Thanks this Sigma Web Development Course !
+# Thanks to this Sigma Web Development Course !